New UK Border rules

 Major Post-Brexit Regulatory Events

 Since 1 January 2021 - the end of transition period with the European Union (EU) - the United Kingdom (UK) operates a full, external border as a sovereign nation.
 This means that controls are placed on the movement of goods between Great Britain (GB) and the EU.

-From April 2021: All products of animal origin (POAO) – for example meat, honey, milk or egg products – and all regulated plants and plant products will require pre-notification and the relevant health documentation.
-Any physical checks will continue to be conducted at the point of destination until July 2021...
+From April 2021: All products of animal origin (POAO) – for example meat, honey, milk or egg products – and all regulated plants and plant products require pre-notification and the relevant health documentation.
+Any physical checks continue to be conducted at the point of destination until July 2021...

 Useful Links ...